 We have relied heavily on our Kindle Paperwhite for new reading material.
 Aiden quickly outgrew our own library of books and the Kindles kept us right on track with his reading and mine.
-Before we left home, we connected the Kindles with our local library and continue to use that system to check out books for free.
+After we left home, we connected the Kindles with our local library (and one awesome bonus library!) and continue to use the library system to check out books for free.

 The right-sized life vest for your child

 We brought a youth life vest to Nicaragua for Aiden that we have used over and over again here and in other countries.
 It fits him perfectly and we know that it is in good condition.

 Having the right life jacket is particularly important if your kids are very young or small and you are not sure about size, quality, or condition of the jackets you can borrow.
 Just the other day we went kayaking at Laguna de Apoyo during the Semana Santa holiday and all the life jackets had been taken at the Laguna Beach Club, so it was great to have his own on hand.

 While taking probiotics is always a good idea, having probiotics on hand on Nicaragua is a great idea.
 Unfortunately, at some point in your stay, it is likely that your child will feel that his or her digestive system is either out of balance or is just plain sick.
 If they are carrying around a parasite in your gut, they should take antiparasite medicine to get rid of them.